montanaflynn/peng/README.md

 peng
 =========

-###Ping web servers to see if they're up, optionally check text return..
+Ping web servers to see if they're up, optionally check text return..
+Prints errors to stdout..

 Create a config file..